Pregnancy can bring many wonderful new joys to an expectant mother’s life.

-The shocking truth is that pregnancy gingivitis affects anywhere from 50 to 70 percent of pregnant women, and those with the disease are 7 times more likely to go into preterm labor, preclampsia and have low-birth weight babies!
-Premature infants are at greater risk for short and long term complications, including disabilities and impediments in growth and mental development.
+The shocking truth is that pregnancy gingivitis affects anywhere from 50 to 70 percent of pregnant women.
+And those with the disease are 7 times more likely to go into preterm labor, preeclampsia and have low-birth-weight babies!
+Premature infants are at greater risk for short and long-term complications, including disabilities and impediments in growth and mental development.
 Additionally, if an expectant mom had untreated tooth decay and/or consumed a lot of sugar, their children have 4 times the risk of developing tooth decay.

-Pregnancy gingivitis is characterized by swelling/inflammation of the gums, and is caused by a bacterial film that grows on the teeth, resulting in plaque buildup.
+Pregnancy gingivitis is characterized by swelling/inflammation of the gums and is caused by a bacterial film that grows on the teeth, resulting in plaque buildup.
 This plaque irritates the gum tissue, making them tender, bright red, swollen, sensitive, and easy to make bleed.
-These infected and swollen gums harbor disease causing bacteria, which release toxins that can attack ligaments, gums, and bones surrounding your teeth to create infected pockets similar to large infected wounds in the oral cavity.
+These infected and swollen gums harbor disease-causing bacteria.
+The bacteria release toxins that can attack ligaments, gums, and bones surrounding your teeth to create infected pockets similar to large infected wounds in the oral cavity.
 These pockets provide access to your bloodstream and allow bacteria to travel throughout your body.
 Since the bacteria that cause gingivitis can enter the bloodstream, they are able to travel down to the uterus.
 This triggers the body to produce prostaglandins, which is a natural fatty acid that normally controls inflammation and smooth muscle contraction.
 When a woman is pregnant, her level of prostaglandins increases, and peaks when she goes into labor.
-It is possible that if extra prostaglandins are produced when the body is reacting to infected gums, a pregnant woman’s body may think it is a signal to go into labor sooner than expected, thus causing a baby to be born too early.
+It is possible that if there is extra prostaglandins in the body reacting to infected gums, a pregnant woman’s body may think it is a signal to go into labor sooner than expected, thus causing a baby to be born too early.

-Ultimately then, hormonal changes during pregnancy affect the body’s natural response to dental plaque, which affect how gum tissues react to the bacteria in plaque; thus resulting in a higher chance of pregnant women getting gingivitis.
-Moreover, if you already have gingivitis going in to a pregnancy, it will likely get worse during pregnancy if you do not seek treatment.
-Although the gingivitis generally subsides shortly after birth, it should nonetheless be periodically monitored by your dentist (during and after pregnancy), in order to prevent the gingivitis from turning into the more serious (and irreversible) form known as periodontitis.
+Ultimately then, hormonal changes during pregnancy affect the body’s natural response to dental plaque.
+It affects how gum tissues react to the bacteria in plaque, thus resulting in a higher chance of pregnant women getting gingivitis.
+Moreover, if you already have gingivitis going into a pregnancy, it will likely get worse during pregnancy if you do not seek treatment.
+Although the gingivitis generally subsides shortly after birth, it should nonetheless be periodically monitored by your dentist.
+Regular check-ups (during and after pregnancy) are important in order to prevent the gingivitis from turning into the more serious (and irreversible) form of periodontitis.

 The following are guidelines suggested by the American Academy of Pediatrics (AAP), in response to the increased concern about oral health during pregnancy: